-The Canon EOS 7D Mark II and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were announced, respectively, in September 2014 and September 2016.
+The Canon EOS 7D Mark II and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and September 2016.
 The 7D Mark II is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (7D Mark II) and a Four Thirds (E-M1 II) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 7D II vs Olympus E-M1 II

-The physical size and weight of the Canon 7D II and the Olympus E-M1 II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon 7D II and the Olympus E-M1 II.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D Mark II – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 7D Mark II – represents the basis for the calculations across all the size and weight measures).